-F-15EX is a next-generation fighter aircraft being developed by Boeing for the US Air Force (USAF).
+The F-15EX – the Eagle II is a next-generation fighter aircraft being developed by Boeing for the US Air Force (USAF).
 It is the latest iteration of the F-15 Eagle Mission Design Series and an upgraded version of the F-15 fourth-generation fighter jet.

 The process for acquiring the F-15EX aircraft began in February 2019.
-The F-15EX programme was approved under the National Defense Authorization Act for fiscal year 2020, which was signed in December 2019.
-The programme of record includes the purchase of eight F-15EX aircraft in the first lot with future plans to purchase at least 144 units to replace the Oregon Air National Guard’s ageing F-15C/D fleet and refresh the existing F-15 fleet.
+The F-15EX programme was approved under the National Defense Authorization Act for the 2020 fiscal year, which was signed in December 2019.
+The programme of record includes the purchase of eight F-15EX aircraft in the first lot with plans to purchase at least 144 units to replace the Oregon Air National Guard’s ageing F-15C/D fleet and refresh the existing F-15 fleet in the future.

 Boeing secured a $1.2bn contract to produce the first batch of eight F-15EX advanced fighter aircraft in July 2020.
 The company is responsible to provide design, development, integration, manufacturing, testing, verification, certification, delivery, sustainment and modification services for the aircraft.
-The aircraft is being manufactured at the Boeing F-15 production facility in St Louis facility in Missouri, US.
+The aircraft is being manufactured at the Boeing F-15 production facility in St Louis, Missouri, US.

 The first F110-GE-129 engine for the aircraft was delivered to the USAF in September 2020.
-The maiden flight of the fighter jet was performed in February 2021 while the USAF officially accepted the first F-15EX from Boeing in March 2021.
+The maiden flight of the fighter jet was performed in February 2021 while the USAF officially accepted the first F-15EX, the Eagle II from Boeing in March 2021.

 The aircraft left Boeing’s facility in St Louis and arrived at the Eglin Air Force Base (AFB) in Florida to undergo combined developmental and operational tests.
 The integrated testing will focus on meeting the test objectives and identifying any system issues for rectification prior to the production ramp-up and delivery.

-The USAF issued a request for proposals for the procurement of up to 461 engines and related components covering lot two to lot nine for the F-15EX in February 2021.
+The USAF issued a request for proposals for the procurement of up to 461 engines and related components covering lots two to nine for the F-15EX in February 2021.
 The US State Department approved a $13.9bn deal to sell 36 F-15EX to Indonesia in February 2022.

 The jet is installed with new electronic warfare (EW) system, advanced cockpit systems, modern sensors and radars, and the latest mission systems and software capabilities.
-It features an open mission systems (OMS) architecture with advanced battle management systems (ABMS), allowing rapid integration of the latest aircraft technologies and ensuring the platform to remain relevant for many decades.
+It features an open mission systems (OMS) architecture with advanced battle management systems (ABMS), allowing rapid integration of the latest aircraft technologies and retaining the relevance of the platform for many decades.

 The OMS will also provide the capability to operate independently when in isolation and reconnect to the global cloud network when conditions are feasible.